athomasq/athomasq.github.io/navigation/work.md

 <br/>

-### 🧭 Consulting and Advisory
+### 🧭 Consulting

 I am an expert consultant on the topic of data, especially as it pertains to capital markets and financial services.
 Topics I regularly advise on include:

-🔢 Data and API business models and the data ecosystem
 💱 Data advantages and using data to generate alpha
 👩‍💻 Designing, building and scaling effective data organizations
 🏗️ Modern data infrastructure and technical approaches
-🏭 Managing data teams, processes, platforms and operations
+🤖 The interplay of data and LLMs in the ML-AI-Data stack 🏭 Managing data teams, processes, platforms and operations
 🚚 Specific datasets, commercials, usage and opportunities
 ☑️ Expert evaluations and diligence on data-related ventures